-The Corporation has established a target fund size in relation to the total of British Columbia credit union system deposits and non-equity shares, based upon independent actuarial advice and management's assessment of credit union failure risk (note 8).
+The Corporation has established a deposit insurance fund target in relation to the total of British Columbia credit union system deposits and non-equity shares, based on the Corporation's Deposit Insurance Fund Target Policy (note 8).
 Assessments are recognized as revenue when earned and collection is reasonably assured.